 Penalty: $3 300 or imprisonment for 6 months or both.

+[Clause 74 inserted by No. 13 of 2005 s.
+32.]

 75. No charges to be levied on members of workforce

 The licensee for a pipeline operation or an employer (other than the licensee) of members of the workforce engaged in a pipeline operation must not levy, or permit to be levied, on a member of the workforce any charge in respect of anything done or provided in accordance with a listed OSH law in order to ensure the occupational safety and health of persons engaged in the pipeline operation or any other protected persons.